tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 # Installed Auth Adapter (csw-aas-installed)

-csw-aas-installed is the adapter you will use if you want to build an that executes on user's machine & talks to auth-protected web service application.
+`csw-aas-installed` is the adapter you will use if you want to build an application that executes on user's machine & talks to auth-protected web service application.
 Examples of such applications could be a CLI app that is installed on end users machine.